American Renaissance

 An American Dilemma

-This amendment assisted in the abolishment of slavery which in turn had a significant impact on the economic stability of the United states.
-Abolishing slavery directly affected the income of southern planters, since the crops planted by slaves were their primary means of survival.
+The 13th Amendment to the Constitution of the United States abolished slavery, which in turn had a significant impact on the economic stability of the southern states.
+This change directly affected the income of southern planters, since the crops planted by slaves were their primary means of survival.

 These enduring issues would continue to curtail the progress of many American Blacks while the country moved forward.
 As time progressed, many suffered the consequences of being left behind and pushed aside: poverty and despair–primarily crime, drug use, and addiction.